Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

-The function `createRemoveKeyInstruction` removes a field from a token-metadata account and returns an instruction that will do so.
+The function `createRemoveKeyInstruction` returns and instrcution that removes a field from a token-metadata account.

-this function takes 5 params as an input:
+This function takes five parameters:
   - `metadata`: the metadata account address.
   - `updateAuthority`: the authority that can sign to update the metadata
   - `field`: the field that we want to remove
-  - `programId`: the SPL Token program Id (in this case it will be the token22 program Id)
+  - `programId`: the SPL Token program Id (in this case it will be the Token Extension program Id)
   - `idempotent`: When true, instruction will not error if the key does not exist

 ```ts